'I Would Never, Ever Try to Kill Myself;' Aaron Salazar Finally Able to Speak About Amtrak Incident

 Aaron Salazar's family says he is beginning to speak.
 The 22-year-old was found severely injured next to railroad tracks in Truckee in May.

-Aaron Salazar's family confirms that Aaron is now able to speak again.
+UPDATE: Aaron Salazar's family confirms that Aaron is now able to speak again.

 His cousins, Austin Salis and Sonia Trujillo say that Aaron is beginning to speak, even saying hello to Austin via facetime.